andrewsunglaekim/interactive-rebasing/readme.md

 $ git checkout G
 $ git rebase D -i
 ```

+This command will allow us to interactively rebase `G` against the commit `D`

 Upon hitting enter, the command line will automatically open up your text editor associated with git.